-For example – if we submit a form by clicking the Submit button then the next statement after the submit button click operation will be attempted by webDriver only after the page gets loaded completely.
+For example – if we submit a form by clicking the Submit button then the next statement after the submit button click operation will be attempted by WebDriver only after the page gets loaded completely.
 So, in most cases, we don’t even have to wait for the page to load.

 - We may have to introduce a wait time when dealing with elements that are ajax based or dynamic elements that load even after the page load.

 For example, a dropdown with dynamic values may be available on the DOM throughout but have its values populated only after we perform some action based on which the corresponding values get dynamically populated.

-Wait for page to load implementation
+Wait for the page to load Implementation

 Selenium Webdriver doesn’t provide any inherent support for wait till page load implementation.
 But we can make use of Explicit Waits to achieve the desired outcome.
 For this, we need to identify the element on the webpage that’s the last one to load or become available for interaction.

 WebDriverWait wait = new WebDriverWait(driver, 20); wait.until(ExpectedConditions.elementToBeClickable(lastElementToLoad));